benmvp/slides/2022/reactmiami/enzyme-to-rtl.md

 </div>

 NOTES:
+_[4 minutes]_

 - But it's not the end of the world
   - Because... _React Testing Library has entered the chat_
 - Kent C. Dodds created React Testing Library just over 4 years ago
-  - RTL has already become more popular than Enzyme well before these issues IMO
+  - Even before React 17, RTL was becoming more popular
   - If not in raw downloads, then definitely in preference
   - Many people have already migrated over because of the better experience
 - RTL's guiding principle is that React tests should resemble how the web page is used